Cbot-XRPL/URI-Token-Remit/README.md

 ## Hook Parmeters

-**COST:** How Much XAH you want to charge for a URI emisson.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
-This needs to set before adding URI number keys.
-This can be updated as needed.
+**URI:** The base URI pointer to your storage location.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a hex string before use in hook params.
 Stored at namespace number 999999.

 **URIL:** The lenght in bytes of your base URI after it hex / 2.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
 This needs to set before adding URI number keys.
 This can be updated as needed.
 Stored at namespace number 999998.

-**URI:** The base URI pointer to your storage location.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a hex string before use in hook params.
-Stored at namespace number 999997.

 **NUM:** The number/name of your spefic URI metadata.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.
 A small handful of numbers are already allocated to seing for this hook 999999-999991 do not hex and use numbers in this range for URIs it will disrute the use of this hook.

+**COST:** How Much XAH you want to charge for a URI emisson.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
+This needs to set before adding URI number keys.
+This can be updated as needed.
+Stored at namespace number 999997.

-**KEY:** Optional numerical vault key used to lock the hook.
+**LOCK:** Optional numerical vault key used to lock the hook.
 If this key is added the hook user will have to submit the key value with a transation in order to use this hook primary fuction URI Token Remit.
 Stored at namespace number 999996.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.

 **DEL:** List the number of the hook state you want to delete.

 To add and remove state for this hook you will use ```TTINVOKE ``` transactions on the account with the parameter you intend to set: